ibm-satellite/academy-labs/instructor-labs/link-endpoint/steps.md

-## Using Satellite Link to expose the Openshift Console of a Red Hat Openshift Cluster running in a Satellite location
+## Using Satellite Link to expose the Openshift Console of a Red Hat Openshift Cluster running in a private Satellite location

 ## Overview